Apiljungthapa/NLP_GENAI/README.md

 # Fine-Tuning Large Language Model (LLMs) on Colab Free GPU's (Including 7B Parameters with Inference's)

 Welcome!
 Here, you'll learn how to fine-tune any large language model (LLM) for your specific needs using your own dataset.
 Whether it's for your business, school, or any other endeavor, you can create a customized Q&A chatbot tailored to your requirements.
-Let's explore how you can structure a chat template and fine-tune an LLM model using Hugging Face Transformer.
+Let's explore how you can structure a chat template and fine-tune an LLM model using Hugging Face Transformers.

 ## 1.1 Access Chat Templates for Fine-Tuning Various Models